GraGODs/GraGOD/README.md

 The project is organized as follows:

 - `models/`: Contains the implementation of the models and script files to train, predict and tune them.
   Each model has its own folder with the implementation of the model and its own `params.yaml` file.
 - `datasets/`: Contains the implementation of the datasets and its processing functions.
 - `gragod/`: Contains the CLI and the utility functions.
 - `datasets_files/`: Contains the files for the datasets.
 - `research/`: Contains random and outdated scripts of interesting experiments and visualizations.
 You probably won't be able to run them.

-## Contact

-For any questions or feedback, please contact us at `fedebello13@gmail.com` or `gonzalochiarlone@gmail.com`.